darchr/gem5art/docs/tutorials/npb-tutorial.md

 `HOOKS=1` flag in the above make command enables the ROI annotations while compiling NPB workloads.
 We are specifically compiling OpenMP (OMP) version of class A, B, C and D of NPB workloads.

-To configure the benchmark build process, the source of NPB which we are using relies on modified make.def and suite.def files (build system files).
-Look [here](https://github.com/darchr/npb-hooks/blob/master/NPB3.3.1/NPB3.3-OMP/README.install) in order to understand the build process of NAS parallel benchmarks.
+To configure the benchmark build process, the source of NPB which we are using relies on modified **make.def** and **suite.def** files (build system files).
+Look [here](https://github.com/darchr/npb-hooks/blob/master/NPB3.3.1/NPB3.3-OMP/README.install), to understand the build process of NAS parallel benchmarks.
-'suite.def' file is used to determine which workloads (and of which class) do we want to compile when we run 'make suite' command (as in the above script).
+**suite.def** file is used to determine which workloads (and of which class) do we want to compile when we run **make suite** command (as in the above script).
 You can look at the modified suite.def file [here](https://github.com/darchr/npb-hooks/blob/master/NPB3.3.1/NPB3.3-OMP/config/suite.def).

-The make.def file we are using add OMP flags to the compiler flags to compile OMP version of the benchmarks.
-We also add another flag '-DM5OP_ADDR=0xFFFF0000' to the compiler flags, which makes sure that the gem5 magic instructions added to the benchmarks will also work in KVM mode.
+The **make.def** file we are using add OMP flags to the compiler flags to compile OMP version of the benchmarks.
+We also add another flag **-DM5OP_ADDR=0xFFFF0000** to the compiler flags, which makes sure that the gem5 magic instructions added to the benchmarks will also work in KVM mode.
 You can look at the complete file [here](https://github.com/darchr/npb-hooks/blob/master/NPB3.3.1/NPB3.3-OMP/config/make.def).

-In npb/, create a file post-installation.sh and add following lines to it:
+In npb/, create a file **post-installation.sh** and add following lines to it:

 ```sh
 #!/bin/bash